John Dobson (architect): Plans for Newcastle

-In 1824, several years before Richard Grainger did the same, Dobson presented plans to the council for the purchase and development of Anderson Place in Newcastle’s centre.
-Dobson proposed a Mansion House as a “civic palace,” with grand squares linked by wide tree-lined streets.
-Dobson's scheme called for an elegant city centre, but it was hugely expensive and he lacked financial backing.
+In 1824, several years before Richard Grainger did the same, Dobson presented plans to the council to purchase and develop Anderson Place in Newcastle's centre.
+Dobson proposed a Mansion House as a "civic palace" with grand squares linked by wide tree-lined streets.
+Dobson's scheme called for an elegant city centre, but it was hugely expensive, and he lacked financial backing.
 Grainger's later Newcastle plan was not as grand but showed greater business acumen, a reason it was accepted.

 Church of St Thomas the Martyr

 In 1820, the Newcastle City Council authorized the demolition of the Chapel of St Thomas the Martyr at the north end of the Tyne Bridge so the road could be widened.
 The council chose Barras Bridge on Magdalene Meadow, belonging to St Mary Magdalene Hospital, as the location for the new chapel.
-Dobson designed it in the modified Gothic style in 1827 featuring a novel hollow tower.
-Construction was completed by 1830, at a cost of £6,000.
-Dobson also designed the Watergate Building, Sandhill, which replaced the demolished Chapel of St. Thomas the Matyr.
+Dobson designed it in the modified Gothic style in 1827, featuring a novel hollow tower.
+Construction was completed by 1830, at the cost of £6,000.
+Dobson also designed the Watergate Building, Sandhill, which replaced the demolished Chapel of St. Thomas the Martyr.

 Central Station

 In 1849 the High Level Bridge was built over the River Tyne, bringing the railway to Newcastle and north to Scotland.
 A suitably impressive station was required for a thriving town such as Newcastle, and Dobson provided it in his plans.
-His original plan of 1848 showed an ornate façade with a huge portico having double colonnades and an Italianate tower at the east end.
+His original plan of 1848 showed an ornate façade with a vast portico having double colonnades and an Italianate tower at the east end.
 Behind this was an enormous train shed made up of three arched glass roofs built in a curve on an 800 ft radius.
 This design won an award at the Paris Exhibition of 1858.
 Unfortunately, Dobson was forced to alter his plans to produce a much less substantial portico and remove the Italianate tower.
-The station was completed in 1850 without the planned portico and it was not until 1863 that this was added.
+The station was completed in 1850 without the planned portico, and it was not until 1863 that this was added.

 John Dobson argued for the role of the architect in building railway stations, and his Newcastle Central is regarded by many as the finest in England.
-According to Gordon Biddle and Oswald Nock in The Railway Heritage of Britain: 'Undoubtedly it would have been one of the finest 19th-century classical buildings in Europe had it been completed...
-Even so, Newcastle Central today is magnificent inside for its spectacular combination of curves and outside for its sheer size and length.'
-The train shed at Newcastle, the authors state, was the first of the great arched roofs and represented a bold step forward which was copied by others.'
+According to Gordon Biddle and Oswald Nock in The Railway Heritage of Britain: "Undoubtedly it would have been one of the finest 19th-century classical buildings in Europe had it been completed...
+Even so, Newcastle Central today is magnificent inside for its spectacular combination of curves and outside for its sheer size and length".
+The train shed at Newcastle, the authors state, "was the first of the great arched roofs and represented a bold step forward which was copied by others".
 It was the first use of malleable rolled iron ribs – indeed the first large glass and iron vault in England, predating the Crystal Palace.
-Gibson Kyle, Dobson's nephew, was clerk of works on this project.
+Gibson Kyle, Dobson's nephew, was the clerk of works on this project.